 I would be happy to work with students whose projects relate to my research interests, including work on theories of practice, time, space, rhythm, materiality, embodiment, habit, consumption, demand, mobility, energy, travel, and public health, smoking, obesity, and exercise.

-For more on current and past research projects, publications, and talks; media articles, press, and videos; engagement, impact, and more - please see my Personal Website.
+For more information on my current and past projects, publications, talks, and engagement work, please visit my Personal Website.

 Academic collaborations include: